Why it’s good to be committed to your ideas rather than attached to them

 The real challenge lies in turning your idea into reality.

-One way to do this is to distinguish between your ‘commitment’ to an idea versus your ‘attachment’ to it.
+One way to do this is to distinguish between your ‘commitment’ to an idea and your ‘attachment’.

-This means when things go well, you become overly confident in your ability.
-And when an idea doesn’t work out, you internalise the failure and make it personal instead of just seeing it as part of a bigger overall process.
+When an idea doesn’t work out, people internalise the failure and make it personal instead of seeing it as part of a bigger overall process.

 Recognising the difference can be extremely helpful in getting your mind more comfortable with failure.

-This is hugely important because you will have lots of ideas as a creative person, but plenty of them will not go anywhere.
+This is hugely important because you will have lots of ideas as a creative person, but plenty of them will go nowhere.

-Learning not to take these bumps in the road personally helps you to maintain an optimistic outlook and retain energy for your next project.
+Learning not to take these bumps in the road personally can help you maintain an optimistic outlook and retain energy for your next project.

 Remember, a light hold is better than a firm grip.

-If you want to learn how to generate brilliant ideas then check out our Creative Thinking course which gives you all the tools you need to strengthen your creative muscles.
+If you want to learn how to generate brilliant ideas, check out our Creative Thinking course, which provides you with all the tools you need to strengthen your creative muscles.